wdoyle42/hoddatasci/lessons/03-plot_means.md

 with `tidyverse`,us usual.
 To handle colors, we’ll need the package `RColorBrewer.`

-Next we load in the data, using the `readr` package.
-Note that this data is saved as comma separated or `csv.` This is an easy file format to recognize.
-When we use the `readr` package, it gives us some output that says how it interprets the data– is it a string variable, numeric (float), integer and so on.
+Next we load in the data.

 ## Loading Data